-The University of Colorado Boulder (“CU Boulder”) will host in-person, on-campus activities, events and gatherings in accordance with applicable public health guidelines, including those promulgated by the Colorado Department of Public Health and Environment and Boulder County Public Health, with the goal of providing safe and meaningful experiences for members of the university community.
+The University of Colorado Boulder (“CU Boulder”) will host in-person, on-campus activities, events and gatherings in accordance with applicable public health guidelines, including those promulgated by Colorado Department of Public Health and Environment and Boulder County Public Health, with the goal of providing safe and meaningful experiences for members of the university community.
 This policy is supported by the Event and Activities Approval Guidance document that outlines the campus event approval process.

 Educational Activities: Classes, labs, recitals, performances, and other educational programs that are required by academic units in furtherance of degree or program completion.